Dsilva019/EDA-of-Major-Outages/README.md

 <iframe src="assets/outage_dist_spp_overall.html" width=800 height=600 frameBorder=0></iframe>
 &nbsp;

-Null Hypothesis: There is not a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions
+<b>Null Hypothesis: </b>There is not a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions

-Alternative Hypothesis: There is a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions
+<b>Alternative Hypothesis: </b>There is a difference between the outages distributions of the seasons in the SPP Region and the Overall outages distributions of the seasons of the NERC Regions

 For my hypothesis test, I will use total variation distance (TVD) as my test statistic, since I am comparing the distributions of outages in each season which are categorical distributions.
 My observed TVD was 0.123.